-- Directive 2002/59/EC (as amended) of the European Parliament and of the Council of 27 June 2002 establishing a Community vessel traffic monitoring and information system and repealing Council Directive 93/75/EEC, as amended (VTMIS Directive); - Directive 2000/59/EC of the European Parliament and of the Council of 27 November 2000 on port reception facilities for ship-generated waste and cargo residues (PRF Directive); - Directive 2009/16/EC of the European Parliament and of the Council of 23 April 2009 on port State control (PSC Directive), as amended; - Regulation EC 725/2004 of the European Parliament and of the Council of 31 March 2004 on enhancing ship and port facility security (Security Regulation); - Directive 2010/65/EU of the European Parliament and of the Council of 20 October 2010 on reporting formalities for ships arriving in and/or departing from ports of the Member States and repealing Directive 2002/6/EC (RFD).
+- Directive 2002/59/EC (as amended) of the European Parliament and of the Council of 27 June 2002 establishing a Community vessel traffic monitoring and information system and repealing Council Directive 93/75/EEC, as amended (VTMIS Directive); - Directive 2000/59/EC (as amended) of the European Parliament and of the Council of 27 November 2000 on port reception facilities for ship-generated waste and cargo residues (PRF Directive); - Directive 2009/16/EC of the European Parliament and of the Council of 23 April 2009 on port State control (PSC Directive), as amended; - Regulation EC 725/2004 of the European Parliament and of the Council of 31 March 2004 on enhancing ship and port facility security (Security Regulation); - Directive 2010/65/EU of the European Parliament and of the Council of 20 October 2010 on reporting formalities for ships arriving in and/or departing from ports of the Member States and repealing Directive 2002/6/EC (RFD).

-In addition to the above, certain requirements are defined by the Interface and Functionalities Control Document (IFCD) developed and maintained by the Commission and the Member States, in accordance with Annex III of Directive 2002/59/EC.
+In addition to the above, certain requirements are defined by the Interface and Functionalities Control Document (IFCD) 4.